luisbeqja/rushhour_java/src/doc/ProjectStructure.md

 2. **`src/doc/`**
     - in this folder there will be all the documentation of the project.
        - `ProjectStructure.md`: This document provides an overview of the project's structure (this file).
+      - `GitBestPractice.md`: This document provides all the Git best practice for the repo.

 3. **`src/main/`**
    The main directory contains the primary logic of the game.